dayhaysoos/use-shopping-cart/gatsby-plugin-use-shopping-cart/README.md

 # Gatsby Plugin Use-Shopping-Cart

-_This is a WIP and not stable yet, use at your own risk._
+_This plugin is in early release, please test and provide any feedback._

-This plugin simplifies the use of [use-shopping-cart](https://useshoppingcart.com/) with your existing Gatsby site by handling the integration of the `<CartProvider>` for you.
-Use-shopping-cart is an API layer to manage shopping cart logic and handle integration with Stripe payments for secure transactions.
+This plugin simplifies the use of [Use-Shopping-Cart](https://useshoppingcart.com/) with your existing Gatsby site by handling the integration of the `<CartProvider>` for you.
+Use-Shopping-Cart is an API layer to manage shopping cart logic and handle integration with Stripe payments for secure transactions.
+Plugin options allow you to configure Use-Shopping-Cart according to their docs.

 ## Install